Teacher Bios

 Ava Grundvig is a Florida native.
 She was born in Flagler Beach and grew up in St. Augustine where her parents always encouraged her to go on new adventures.
 As a child, she spent much time sailing, camping, and reading.
 Ava’s father is a sailor and marine carpenter, and her mother is a librarian, and their influences are obvious.
 As a teenager, Ava was very interested in art, beginning with drawing and branching out into painting, crocheting, sewing, and baking.
 When she was 18, with her father's help, she began the restoration of her own sailboat, and gained a love for carpentry as well.

-• A few years later she moved to Arkansas where she lived on a shared property with her significant other's family.
+A few years later she moved to Arkansas where she lived on a shared property with her significant other's family.
 There she acquired many more skills, ranging from shearing sheep and planting a garden to herbal remedies and taking care of children in a communal setting.
 Ava then returned to St. Augustine where she has worked as a nanny and in childcare, and where she continues to find new ways to enjoy nature and art with her students.
-Ava joined the staff of Star Song School as the Handwork teacher (fiber arts) and Aftercare teacher.
-Currently, she is substituting in Kindergarten, demonstrating her versatility and dedication.
+Ava joined the staff of Star Song School as the Handwork teacher (fiber arts) and Aftercare teacher, then transitioned into a long-term Kindergarten substitute.
+Currently, she is the Handwork teacher and assisting in Second Grade, demonstrating her versatility and dedication.
 Ava lives with her partner, dog and three cats and enjoys cooking, riding her bike, and swimming.